-Context Menu Right-click on Package > Package Control > Check Out Branch --
+Context Menu Right-click on Package > Package Control > Check Out Branch Context Mena right chek on ruckage control.
+Check out Branch

 Check out a sub-tree of model Packages

 Step Action 1 The selected root-node Package and all of its contained sub-Packages are recursively checked out.
 Any Packages that cannot be checked-out are listed in a message box, with a brief description of the problem; for example: The Package is already checked out by user 'Fred' .
 2 When Project Security is enabled in Lock to Edit mode, Enterprise Architect prompts you to apply a User Lock throughout the selected model branch before proceeding.